Fork tender, melt in your mouth, this is the BEST Mississippi Pot Roast recipe. A Naturally low-carb dinner idea made in the slow cooker!

 Grab your slow cooker and make some of this smoky Kalua Pork!
 Tender and juicy, it’s so versatile…sandwich, pizza, and more!

-This French Dip recipe can be made in the slow cooker OR the instant pot!
+This Instant Pot French Dip recipe can be made in the slow cooker too!
 Tender, juicy meat on a french roll loaded with cheese!
+Or give our french dip sliders a try for an easy weeknight meal.

 More Dinner Recipes